2023 Trauma Competition call for Abstracts

 Time schedule for submission of papers

-Please submit your abstracts by email to Agi Gizzi, Education Programme Manager at RCS England (email@example.com) by 7pm on 15 November 2021.
+Please submit your abstracts by email to Agi Gizzi, Education Programme Manager at RCS England (email@example.com) by 6 November 2022.
 The winning abstracts in each category will be submitted to the Regional Chief and ATLS European Association (AEA) for participation at regional level.

 Specifications for preparation and submission of abstracts